johnnyt92/trainScheduler/README.md

 Current work in progress for creating a train scheduling application.

-Future features will include Metro API integration
+Future features will include Metro and Google Maps API integration